 Adrian Graham joined the UUCR staff in July 2016 as Director of Communications & Membership (DCM) with experience in customer service and member relations in retail, performing arts, and religious institutions, as well as general nonprofit administration.
 Just prior to joining UUCR, he served as the Member Relations & Engagement Coordinator for Temple Sinai, a large Reform Jewish synagogue in Washington, DC, following a few years there as Rabbi's Assistant & Front Office Administrator.

 Adrian’s primary interests include religious and theological study, languages, and music.
 His second language is French, and he loves playing keyboard and woodwind instruments.
-Along with his husband Joel, Adrian resides in Charm City (Baltimore, Maryland).
+Along with his husband Joel, Adrian is a recent transplant to Ballenger Creek, MD after living in Charm City (Baltimore) for 20 years.